kurdt94/yii2-isbn-validator/README.md

 ## Usage

 This extension extends the `yii\validators\Validator` class to validate ISBN-10 or ISBN-13 identifiers.
 The `IsbnValidator` class can be applied using the alias `k-isbn` in your model rules.
-In this example we validat the "isbn_number" field:
+In this example we validate the "isbn_number" field:

 ```php
 use yii\db\ActiveRecord;